devteamreims/4me.core.mapping/README.md

 #### > 'map_updated': newMap
 When a new control room map is set, a `map_updated` message is broadcasted to all clients with the new map as payload.

-#### > 'mapping:refresh': void
+#### > 'clients_changed': [clientId]
-When a new map is set, `mapping:refresh` will be brodcasted to all clients whose sectors / disabled status has changed.
+When a new map is set, `clients_changed` will be broadcasted to all socket clients.
+The payload will contain the ids of clients whose sectors / disabled status has changed.

 ## Database persistence
 *Work in progress*